mak-raiaan/Innovative-Hospitality-Hub/README.md

 # Innovative Hospitality Hub

-Welcome to the Innovative Hospitality Hub, a comprehensive Java project developed by the team lead, Mohaimenul Azam Khan Raiaan 🧑‍💼, along with team members Nur Mohammad Fahad and Shovan Choudhury.
+Welcome to the Innovative Hospitality Hub, a comprehensive Java project developed for my undergraduate advanced object-oriented programming laboratory.
 This project leverages Java for the backend, JavaFX for the frontend, and MySQL for the database, creating a versatile hotel management system.
 Whether you're a customer or an employee, our interface provides an intuitive way to interact with various hotel functions.

 ## Table of Contents
 - [Features](#features)